loveyogi2000/microservices/README.md

 it is basically a web app that working in microservices architecture in ec2 in which i have used different docker container for each services running on seperate container

-Step 1: Install Nginx
+Step 1: Install Nginx using cmd

-Copy code
 yum install nginx -y

 Step 2: Configure Nginx for reverse proxy

 Using this below cmd:
 cd /etc/nginx
 vim nginx.conf

 Then, paste the following content into the nginx.conf file:

-bash
-Copy code
 user nginx;
 worker_processes auto;
 error_log /var/log/nginx/error.log;